Patient education: Flexible sigmoidoscopy (Beyond the Basics)

 The most common reasons for flexible sigmoidoscopy are the following:

-- As a screening test to detect colon polyps or colon cancer (see "Patient information: Colon and rectal cancer screening (Beyond the Basics)")
+●As a screening test to detect colon polyps or colon cancer (see "Patient education: Colon and rectal cancer screening (Beyond the Basics)")

 A healthcare provider will provide specific Instructions about how to prepare for the examination.
 The instructions are designed to maximize your safety during and after the examination, minimize complications, and allow the endoscopist to easily view the colon.